phalcon-orphanage/docs/en/reference/models.rst

     // Get the last record
     $robot = robots->getLast();

-Phalcon's resultsets emulates scrollable cursors, you can get any row just by accessing its position, or seeking the internal pointer to a specific position.
+Phalcon's resultsets emulate scrollable cursors, you can get any row just by accessing its position, or seeking the internal pointer to a specific position.
 Note that some database systems don't support scrollable cursors, this forces to re-execute the query in order to rewind the cursor to the beginning and obtain the record at the requested position.
 Similarly, if a resultset is traversed several times, the query must be executed the same number of times.